hushaohan/qiskit/docs/aqua/algorithms.rst

 .. topic:: Problems Supported

    In Aqua, QSVM Kernel supports the ``svm_classification`` problem.

 .. _svm-variational:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Support Vector Machine Variational (QSVM Variational)
+Support Vector Machine Variational (QSVM-Variational)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just like QSVM Kernel, the QSVM Variational algorithm applies to classification problems that require a feature map for which computing the kernel is not efficient classically.
-QSVM Variational uses the variational method to solve such problems in a quantum processor.
+Just like QSVM Kernel, the QSVM-Variational algorithm applies to classification problems that require a feature map for which computing the kernel is not efficient classically.
+QSVM-Variational uses the variational method to solve such problems in a quantum processor.
 Specifically, it optimizes a parameterized quantum circuit to provide a solution that cleanly separates the data.

-QSVM Variational can be configured with the following parameters:
+QSVM-Variational can be configured with the following parameters:

 -  The depth of the variational circuit to be optimized: